 The Spain Savvy Guide to the Seville Spring Fair

 Have you ever seen a photograph showing a group of Spanish women dancing in a long, brightly-colored, figure-hugging frilled dress, and flowers in their hair?
-Most likely the image is from the Feria de Abril, Seville’s biggest and most colorful annual social event.
+Most likely the image is from the Feria de Abril, Seville’s Spring Fair, the biggest and most colorful annual social event.

 What is the Feria?